Deep Learning-Based Automatic Diagnosis System for Developmental Dysplasia of the Hip: Results

-The measurement results of the anatomical angles are as follows.
-The overall mean$\pm$SD detected (ground-truth, T-test p-value) CE, T\"{o}nnis, and Sharp angles in the test set were $32.7\degree\pm9.7\degree$ ($32.5\degree\pm10.2\degree$, $p$=0.41), $7.4\degree\pm7.0\degree$ ($7.6\degree\pm7.1\degree$, $p$=0.23), and $38.8\degree\pm4.8\degree$ ($38.9\degree\pm4.9\degree$, $p$=0.52), respectively.
-The Bland-Altman analysis for the detected and ground-truth CE, T\"{o}nnis, and Sharp angles in the test set are presented in Figure~\ref{fig:3}.
-The overall mean (95\% CI) ICCs between the detected and ground-truth measurements in the test set were 0.957 (0.952-0.962), 0.947 (0.941-0.953), and 0.953 (0.947-0.960) for the CE, T\"{o}nnis, and Sharp angles, respectively.
-In addition, the ICCs between the angles labeled five times by each annotator were 0.944 (0.913-0.974), 0.946 (0.918-0.974), and 0.928 (0.888-0.969) for the CE, T\"{o}nnis, and Sharp angles, respectively.
-In contrast, the mean (95\%) ICCs for the CE, T\"{o}nnis, and Sharp angles measured by the surgeons group were 0.875 (0.865-0.885), 0.914 (0.900-0.928), and 0.897 (0.880-0.915), respectively, and 0.880 (0.861-0.900), 0.874 (0.826-0.921), and 0.914 (0.905-0.924), respectively, for the residents group.
-Table~\ref{table:6} presents a detailed comparison of the angles generated by the proposed model, annotators, experienced surgeons, moderately experienced residents, and state-of-the-art results~\cite{yang2020feasibility} for each side.
+The Bland-Altman analysis for CE, T\"{o}nnis, and Sharp angles measured by our system and the ground truth measurements in the Test set are illustrated in Figure~\ref{fig:3}.
+The mean ICC for CE, T\"{o}nnis, and Sharp angles (for both sides) between our system and ground truth measurements were 0.957 (95\% CI: 0.952 to 0.962), 0.942 (95\% CI: 0.937 to 0.947), and 0.966 (95\% CI: 0.964 to 0.968), respectively.
+By comparison, the orthopedist group with moderate clinical experience achieved statistically significantly lower ICC in angle measurements ($p<0.001$), with 0.877 (95\% CI: 0.866 to 0.889), 0.894 (95\% CI: 0.865 to 0.922), and 0.906 (95\% CI: 0.894 to 0.917) for CE, T\"{o}nnis, and Sharp angles, respectively.
+Meanwhile, annotators' repeated measurements yielded mean ICCs of 0.944 (95\% CI: 0.913 to 0.974), 0.946 (95\% CI: 0.918 to 0.974), and 0.928 (95\% CI: 0.888 to 0.969) for CE, T\"{o}nnis, and Sharp angles, respectively, which were not significantly different from our results ($p=0.459$).
+Table~\ref{table:5} provides a detailed comparison of the angle measurement performance in the Test set, obtained by our model, annotators, moderately-experienced orthopedists, and state-of-the-art results~\cite{yang2020feasibility, li2024deep} for each side of the pelvis.